List of sporting events affected by the coronavirus pandemic

 Gold Cup qualification suspended from March 13.

-Women’s Euro 2021 qualifications: Montenegro against Ireland in Budva on March 11, no spectators.
+Women’s Euro 2021 qualifications: Montenegro against Ireland in Budva on March 11, no spectator.
 The March 13 competition is suspended.

 Algarve Cup final in Portugal on March 11: Italy against Germany canceled.